ebuyakin/maichat/src/tutorial/tutorial-content.md

 - Use them for rapid iteration
 - Switch to larger models only for final versions

-### Troubleshooting API and Model Issues

-**"Invalid API key" error:**
-- Open API Keys (`Ctrl+K`)
-- Verify the key is entered correctly (no extra spaces)
-- Check that the key is active on the provider's website
-- Some providers require billing to be set up

-**"Model not found" error:**
-- Check that the model ID exactly matches provider docs
-- Some models require special access or beta enrollment
-- Verify you have the right API key for that provider

-**"Rate limit exceeded" error:**
-- You've hit your provider's rate limit
-- Wait a minute and try again
-- Upgrade your plan on the provider's website
-- Or use a different model from the same provider

-**"Context too large" error:**
-- Your request exceeds the model's context window
-- Apply a more restrictive filter
-- Or switch to a model with a larger context window

-**Models not appearing in selector:**
-- Check that they're enabled in Model Editor
-- Verify you have an API key for that provider
-- Refresh the page if you just added a key

-### Related Settings

-Some app-wide settings affect how models work:

-**userRequestAllowance (URA):** `Ctrl+,` → Settings
-- Default: 600 tokens
-- Space reserved for your new message + expected response
-- Higher = more room for complex prompts, but less history fits
-- Lower = more history, but less room for long messages

-**charsPerToken (CPT):** `Ctrl+,` → Settings
-- Default: 4 characters per token
-- Estimation factor for token counting
-- Higher = more aggressive (includes more history)
-- Lower = more conservative (includes less history)

-**maxTrimAttempts:** `Ctrl+,` → Settings
-- Default: 10
-- How many times to retry trimming if initial send fails
-- Rarely needs adjustment

 ### Best Practices

 ✓ **Set up all three providers** if possible — gives you flexibility and backup options